 From London Victoria, you can also board the Gatwick Express and arrive in only half an hour.
 I’ve done that once because I was in a hurry but with single ticket fares starting at £17.70, I would suggest to take the Southern railway departing from London Bridge which only costs around £8 and takes about the same time.

 If you’re travelling light and don’t mind breaking a sweat before check-in, consider cycling along NCR 21 as it runs right through the airport.
 Bicycle parking is free and shower facilities are located in the South Terminal.
-I would only recommend that if you live in South London.
+I would only really recommend this option if you’re travelling light and staying in South London.

 Luton Airport (LTN)

 The journey from St Pancras International on Thameslink can take as little as 21 minutes, but the average time including the bus transfer from Luton Airport Parkway train station to the terminal is about 40 minutes.
-If you stay in North London, I recommend the board in the train in Kentish Town or West Hampstead because fares are cheaper than from the centre.
-A wide array of bus and coach services operate at Luton too, including National Express, easyBus and greenline.
+If you stay in North London, I recommend boarding the train in Kentish Town or West Hampstead because fares are cheaper than from the centre.
+A wide array of bus and coach services operate at Luton too, including National Express, easyBus and Greenline.

 Stansted Airport (STN)